miguelknals/ZZ-Pat/README.md

 - Support for paths with blanks
 - PaT sent are logged in log.txt

+2020-08-26

+- Add Project Manager to email sent to translator

 (C) 2020 miguel canals (http://www.mknals.com) MIT License